fabiomantel/Talk2Close/project-documentation/feature-data-cleanup.md

 status: planning
 ---

-# Customer & Recording Management Features - Implementation Plan
+# Data Cleanup Feature Plan

 ## Executive Summary

-This document outlines the implementation plan for adding delete and edit functionality to the Hebrew Sales Call Analysis System.
-The features will allow users to:
+This document outlines the implementation plan for adding delete and edit functionality to the Hebrew Sales Call Analysis System. **User research has been completed and confirmed the critical need for data cleanup functionality.** The features will allow users to:

-1. **Delete individual recordings** (sales calls) from the dashboard
+1. **Delete individual recordings** (sales calls) from the dashboard with complete data cleanup
-2. **Delete customers** with all their associated recordings
+2. **Delete customers** with all their associated recordings and complete data removal
 3. **Edit customer information** (name, phone, email) directly from the UI
 4. **Comprehensive testing** for both backend and frontend functionality

+**Key Requirement**: Audio file data must be completely removed from the database, not just the table records.
+This includes file system cleanup and database record deletion to prevent data bloat and ensure proper cleanup.

 ## Current System Analysis